cbrnr/mnelab/README.md

 ### Installation
 #### pip
-MNELAB requires either PyQt5 or PySide2 (if you don't have either of these packages installed, MNELAB will automatically install and use PySide2):
+Make sure you have either `PySide2` or `PyQt5` installed.
+If you have neither, we recommend `PySide2`, which you can install with `pip install PySide2`.
+Then install MNELAB with:

 ```
 pip install mnelab